PRIVACY NOTICE – CourseSight

 We will take all steps reasonably necessary to ensure that your data and any data relating to any course delegates you give us are treated securely and in accordance with our terms and conditions.

+All information you provide to us is stored on our secure servers located in the UK.
 Where we have given you (or where you have chosen) a password which enables you to access certain parts of our site, you are responsible for keeping this password confidential.

 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do what we reasonably can to protect your personal data, we cannot guarantee the security of your data transmitted to our site; any transmission is at your own risk.
 Once we have received your information, we will use reasonable procedures and security features to try to prevent unauthorised access.